 We have a Mix knob enabling us to parallel compress audio on the fly without having the need to create a separate aux channel strip to buss a copy of the signal to.
 Very handy indeed.

-In another one of my tests, I placed the H-Comp on my Drum Sub Master and hit play on the transport.
+Alexander Lindo placed the H-Comp on the Drum Sub Master and hit play on the transport.
 It provided instant gratification before even tweaking the knobs.
-Adjusting it to a medium attack and a short release, I was able to get a lot of punch out of the kit.
-While listening I watched the channel strip meter in Logic and adjusted the Output knob on the H-Comp, bypassing and un-bypassing the plugin to make sure that I was not being fooled by the perceived loudness that normally takes place in automatic make-up gain situations.
-I was not fooled at all, though to be expected, the plugin did boost the signal ever so slightly.
+Adjusting it to a medium attack and a short release, Alexander was able to get a lot of punch out of the kit.
+While listening he watched the channel strip meter in Logic and adjusted the Output knob on the H-Comp, bypassing and un-bypassing the plugin to make sure that he was not being fooled by the perceived loudness that normally takes place in automatic make-up gain situations.
+He was not fooled at all, though to be expected, the plugin did boost the signal ever so slightly.

 Having said that, the sound coming through the H-Comp was noticeably fuller and richer in comparison to the dry signal.
-Using Analog 4, I was able to hear more ghost notes from the drum kit.
-My next move was to try it out on the bass, normally 1176 territory, then again the 1176 sounds great on just about anything (but you probably should not go about putting over your entire mix).
+Using Analog 4, Alexander was able to hear more ghost notes from the drum kit.
+His next move was to try it out on the bass, normally 1176 territory, then again the 1176 sounds great on just about anything (but you probably should not go about putting over your entire mix).
 The H-Comp shined when inserted on the bass, especially when cranking the Output knob.
 Of course the increased gain was compensated for by using the stock “Gain” plugin provided with Logic Pro.
-I proceeded to test out the different Analog modes and modes 2, 3, and 4, shined like silk.
-Indeed this plugin has earned my Editor’s Choice Award.
-Go ahead and try it out for yourself, I doubt that you will be sorry.
+The H-Comp is indeed a joy to use, check it out for yourself.